hhvm/user-documentation/guides/hack/11-built-in-types/56-darray-varray-runtime-options.md

 The third situation, writing to a string key, is always a mistake.

 If this is a string literal, the actual type is most likely `darray<_, _>`.
 If this is an intergral string coming from an untyped function, it is worth investigating casting the value to an int.

+## Runtime typetests of shapes and tuples

+Shapes and tuples are currently implemented with `darray` and `varray`, however this is an implementation detail, and expected to change to `dict` and `vec`;
+this means that the following checks will currently always fail, but may pass in the future - for this reason, the `hhvm.hack_arr_is_shape_tuple_notices` runtime option has been added to raise notices for these type tests:

+@@ darray-varray-runtime-options-examples/hack_arr_is_shape_tuple_notices.php @@